A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Methodology

 \subsection{Data availability}

-Raw data, such as the list of the \nbPapersFromAllEngines documents returned by our automatic search, and additional detail about our methodology, such as the questionnaires we used for study quality assessment and data extraction, are available at \url{https://github.com/reydne/code-comprehension-review}.
+Raw data, such as the list of the \nbPapersFromAllEngines documents returned by our automatic search, \nbPapersFromSnowballing documents returned by snowballing, and additional details about our methodology, such as the questionnaires we used for the study quality assessment and data extraction, are available at \url{https://github.com/reydne/code-comprehension-review}.